QW-Group/mvdsv/README.md

 Build from source with meson
 ----------------------------

+Detailed commands to install packages, tools and compilation can be found in ``.travis.yml`` file.
+There are extra conditionals to install desired packages based on the TARGET.

 In general:

 - use Ubuntu 14.04 (but should work under 16.04 as well) as virtual machine, check out source code there